 Australian shares also offer attractive income compared to other Australian assets like property.

 In 2000 property rental returns were roughly the same as Australian share dividend returns of 5%.
 However rental yields have fallen, meaning owners get a lower rental return each year.
-Recently the rents in capital cities have declined to around 3.5% per year (source: CoreLogic) compounded by increasing vacancy rates..
-However the dividend return from a diversified portfolio of Australian shares (including franking credits) is around 6.0% per year, almost double.
-Even in tough market conditions (such as COVID-19), Australian share dividends have been consistent despite many companies deferring or suspending their 2020 dividend.
+Recently the rents in capital cities have declined to around 3.3% per year (source: CoreLogic).
+The dividend return from a diversified portfolio of Australian shares (including franking credits) is around 4% per year.
+Even in tough market conditions (such as COVID-19), Australian share dividends have provided a better income return than other assets like residential property and cash.

 Sources: Bloomberg, REIA, AMP Capital